Written by Rachel Kim, MS, RD, Registered Dietitian & Health Writer

 | SNAP-8 | Enhanced SNARE inhibition | Cosmetic ingredient | 3-10% | Deep wrinkle reduction | Skin sensitivity | $40-90 |

-Understanding the distinct mechanisms of action helps explain why these peptides excel in different areas of skin rejuvenation.
+About the distinct mechanisms of action helps explain why these peptides excel in different areas of skin rejuvenation.
 Each compound targets specific cellular pathways responsible for aging, muscle contraction, or tissue repair.

 GHK-Cu (Glycyl-L-Histidyl-L-Lysine-Copper) functions as a naturally occurring copper-binding peptide that decreases with age.
 Research by Pickart et al. (Journal of Cosmetic Dermatology, 2018) demonstrates that GHK-Cu activates over 4,000 genes involved in tissue repair and antioxidant responses.
-The copper component acts as a cofactor for enzymes like lysyl oxidase and prolyl hydroxylase, which are essential for collagen and elastin cross-linking.
+The copper component acts as a cofactor for enzymes like lysyl oxidase and prolyl hydroxylase, which are important for collagen and elastin cross-linking.
 Think of GHK-Cu as a cellular conductor, orchestrating multiple repair processes simultaneously rather than targeting a single pathway.

-Argireline (Acetyl Hexapeptide-8) works by mimicking the N-terminal end of SNAP-25, a protein crucial for neurotransmitter release at neuromuscular junctions.
+Argireline (Acetyl Hexapeptide-8) works by mimicking the N-terminal end of SNAP-25, a protein important for neurotransmitter release at neuromuscular junctions.
 When applied topically, it competes with SNAP-25 for binding sites, reducing the formation of the SNARE complex necessary for muscle contraction.
 Clinical studies by Blanes-Mira et al. (International Journal of Cosmetic Science, 2002) showed that this mechanism can reduce muscle contractions by up to 30% in facial expression areas.

 Matrixyl (Palmitoyl Pentapeptide-4) operates through a different collagen-stimulating pathway.
 This peptide fragment mimics the signal sequence of collagen, tricking fibroblasts into believing collagen has been damaged and needs repair.
 Research published in the International Journal of Cosmetic Science (2005) by Robinson et al. demonstrated that Matrixyl increases collagen I synthesis by 117% and fibronectin production by 327% compared to controls.